phucnsp/blog/_posts/2020-03-22-self-taught-pytorch-part2-nn-from-scratch.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>What we did above is one <code>forward pass</code>, we load a batch of image add feed it through the network.<br>
+<p>What we have done is one <code>forward pass</code>, we load a batch of image add feed it through the network.
 The result will not be better than a random prediction at this stage because we start with random weights.</p>
-<p>As we see in the <code>preds</code> tensor, it contains not only the tensor values but also a gradient function.
+<p>It can be seen in the <code>preds</code> tensor that it contains not only the tensor values but also a gradient function.
 As mentioned in part 1, pytorch use dynamic computational graph to track function operations that occur on tensors.
 These graph are then used to compute the derivatives.</p>

 </div>
 </div>